Graduate Student Handbook – Doctoral Degree

-Each PhD student is required to be the primary (e.g., first) author for at least one accepted or published paper in a conference or journal that is ranked B or higher by the Computing Research and Education Association (CORE) [http://www.core.edu.au].
+Each PhD student is required to be the primary (e.g., first) author for at least one accepted or published regular paper (six or more pages) in a conference or journal that is ranked B or higher by the Computing Research and Education Association (CORE) [http://www.core.edu.au].

 Examination in Defense of Dissertation